Japan Winter Wonderland Birding

 Day 5.
 Kussharo Lake – Akan Crane Center – Fly to Tokyo.

-On the way to the airport we pass Akan International Crane Centre to see the truly remarkable conservation success story of the Red-crowned Crane (aka Japanese Crane).
-One hundred years ago the species was believed to be extant in Japan.
-From a rediscovered population of 20 individuals through careful management the population has now reached 1000.
+On the way to the airport, we pass the Akan International Crane Centre to see the truly remarkable conservation success story of the Red-crowned Crane (aka Japanese Crane).
+One hundred years ago, the species was believed to be extinct in Japan.
+From a rediscovered population of 20 individuals and by careful management, the population has now reached over 1000 individuals.

 This afternoon we return to Tokyo.
 We shall transfer to Karuizawa with the bullet train to better use our time.